 The class of international students shall be entitled to one (1) Senate seat.
 The definition of an international student for both elections and voting qualifications shall be that they are deemed Foreign (International) based on the student’s status with the Registrar’s Office

 The remaining thirty-nine (39) Senate seats shall be allocated proportionally by population between the enrollment groups each year.
 That is, each enrollment group will receive its whole percentage (excluding fractional remainders) of the total University student population in Senate seats.
-If the number of Senate seats distributed based on whole percents does not add to thirty-nine (39) seats, the remaining seats shall be allocated to those enrollment groups with the largest fractional remainders until thirty-nine (39) seats are allocated.
+If the number of Senate seats distributed based on whole percent’s does not add to thirty-nine (39) seats, the remaining seats shall be allocated to those enrollment groups with the largest fractional remainders until thirty-nine (39) seats are allocated.
 Students enrolled in more than one (1) college shall be required to designate the enrollment group in which they will vote; and

 The University population shall be based on the official University enrollment on record with the Registrar’s Office on the eleventh (11th) day of classes in the spring semester.